ynashed/bionemo-fw-ea/docs/bionemo/models/openfold.md

 python download_artifacts.py --models openfold_finetuning_inhouse --model_dir models  # NGC setup is required
 ```

 If users are interested in diving into BioNeMo in details, users can refer to `bionemo/model/protein/openfold` for the model class and `bionemo/data/protein/openfold` for data utilities.
 Configuration parsing is handled by [hydra config](https://hydra.cc/docs/intro/) and default parameters are stored in yaml format.
+Find these config yamls in examples/protein/openfold/config.

 ### Inference
 Users can initiate inference with `examples/protein/openfold/infer.py` and provide the input sequence(s) and optional multiple sequence alignment(s) (MSA) for inference.
 There is MSA data in ${model.data.dataset_path}/inference/msas/, and users can follow a step-by-step guidance in jupyter notebook in `nbs/inference.ipynb` if desired.
-If the notebook fails due to a timeout error, increate inference_timeout_s to 300 at `ModelClient("localhost", "bionemo_openfold", inference_timeout_s= 180)`.
+If the notebook fails due to a timeout error, increase inference_timeout_s to 300 at `ModelClient("localhost", "bionemo_openfold", inference_timeout_s= 180)`.

 For additional template-based inference, users would provide template hhr or generate templates on-the-fly after installing the necessary alignment software under `scripts/install_third_party.sh`.
 Alternatively, users can download the pdb70 database.
 To do this, download http://wwwuser.gwdg.de/~compbiol/data/hhsuite/databases/hhsuite_dbs/old-releases/pdb70_from_mmcif_200401.tar.gz.
 Then, perform alignments on the desired sequences with `scripts/precompute_alignments`.
 Then, generate_templates_if_missing should be set to True and the value pdb70_database_path in conf/infer.yaml to should be set to the pdb directory.

 More details are available in `conf/infer.yaml`.